Academic year 2022-23, semester 2 , Ghent

 Engagement : Craftsmanship

-The design studio AS-S(E)AMP(B)LING starts from the disconnection of form and function, in order to explore the architectural scope of spatial figures in plan, section and façade.
-Subsequently fragments and typologies will be recollected and assembled in analogue collages.
-These collages work as samples that will be elaborated within the context of a collective city sculpture.
+This design studio starts from the disconnection of form and function, in order to explore the architectural scope of spatial figures in plan, section and façade.
+Existing fragments and typologies will be recollected, studied and assembled in analogue collages.
+In this way the (analogue) collage forms a method and an outcome since it will deliver new samples, or building components.

-By rethinking form without function, we enable the occurrence of new and possible uses in close relation to architectural forms, figures and motives.
+By rethinking forms, spaces and structures without function, we enable the occurrence of new and possible uses in close relation to architectural forms, figures and motives.
 In that way we don’t look for alternative uses to existing typologies.
 We search for new architectural and urban realities that originate the analogue collage, as a tool.

 Building new spatial possibilities

 So what about function?
 We will focus on the integration of public facilities but rather than focusing on a predetermined program, we rethink function as a matter of enabling possibilities and opening new opportunities.
 This approach includes the close reading of the spatial construct in relation to use – with a precise notion of public, collective or private, common, in-between, open and closed, (in-)formal, autonomy, interior and exterior space in mind.

 Collage city as a framework

 The studio takes the urban condition in Flanders as a given.
 The fragmented built condition as a mixture of designed and non-designed spaces forms an inspiration as well as a framework in our approach.
 In the reassembling phase, this urban condition becomes the context to operate within on a precise architectural level.